ourresearch/oadoi-paper1/oa_analysis.md

 \# Publishers
 =============

 Let's look at publishers.
-We'll subset the years even further, so we can look at the more up-to-date picture that may include OA publishers.
+We'll subset the years more tightly and just look at articles since 2009.
+This will let us look at the more up-to-date picture that may include OA publishers.

 ``` r
 articles_recent = articles_all %>% filter(is_modern, year >= 2009)